ashodkh/lwlr/README.md

-# Local Linear Regression (LLR)
+# Local Weighted Linear Regression (lwlr)
 This is a package for local linear regression.
-I have explained what is LLR and how to implement it at https://github.com/ashod1/Machine-Learning-Methods/blob/main/document.pdf.
+The usage_example notebook illustrates how to use it.

 # Installation
 ```